 - Serious large-scale terrorist incidents, including suicide bombings and attacks using vehicle-borne improvised explosive devices, occur regularly throughout Afghanistan.
 Terrorist attacks can occur anywhere, anytime and are particularly common in Kabul, and the southern and eastern provinces.

-- No region in Afghanistan is immune from violence.
-There is potential for either opportunistic or targeted hostile acts throughout the country.
+- No region is immune from violence.
+Opportunistic and targeted hostile acts can occur throughout the country.
 Kidnapping of Westerners is a serious threat.
 Aid

 workers, journalists, and employees of foreign companies are kidnap

 - Aid workers are not immune from the threat of terrorism.
-Since the beginning of 2017, 15 aid workers have been killed, 13 injured and 43 abducted in Afghanistan.
+Since the beginning of 2017, 15 aid workers have been killed, 17 injured and 45 abducted.

 - Unexploded landmines and other ordnance remain a danger throughout Afghanistan.

-- The provision of consular services to Australians in Afghanistan may be severely restricted due to the safety and security environment.
-Consular assistance should be arranged through the 24-hour Consular Emergency Centre on +61 2 6261 3305.
+- The provision of consular services may be severely restricted due to the safety and security environment.
+If you need consular assistance, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305.
 See

 Where to get help.